 - Overfishing: Overfishing of the sea star’s prey species can impact the availability of food and negatively affect the sea star population.

-- Climate change: Climate change and associated impacts such as ocean acidification, warming waters, and sea level rise disrupt the intertidal ecosystem and impact the distribution and abundance of Dendraster excentricus.
+- Climate change: Climate change and associated impacts such as ocean acidification, warming waters, and sea level rise disrupt the intertidal ecosystem and impact the distribution and abundance of this creature.

-- Disease: Like many other sea stars, Dendraster excentricus is susceptible to sea star wasting, which can cause mass mortality and reduce the species’ population.
+- Disease: Dendraster excentricus is susceptible to wasting, which can cause mass mortality and reduce the species’ population.

 Despite the threats it faces, Dendraster excentricus remains an essential component of the intertidal ecosystem and is a fascinating species to observe and study.

-- Dendraster excentricus can be found along the western coast of North America, from Alaska to California.
+- Dendraster excentricus is found along the western coast of North America, from Alaska to California.

 - This species can grow up to 20 centimeters in diameter and has a flattened body with a distinct five-pointed star shape.